 I A M female sexual anatomy

-Before we get into solving some of the mysteries of the female body it's important to emphasize one more time that although i am offering explanations on how everything "works" in relatable terms none of it matters if you fail to establish an intimate connection with the female you desire.
-If you read the "start here" it says:
+Before we get into solving some of the mysteries of the female body it's important to emphasize one more time that although I am offering explanations on how everything "works" in relatable terms, none of it matters if you fail to establish an intimate connection with the female you desire.

 To learn what your lover’s erogenous zone are gently bite her collarbone, pinch her nipples gently. or boldly smack her on the ass.
 After casually insert a finger just a little into the vagina, if you feel she is wet, you have begun discovering the erogenous triggers that will turn her on.
 Make mental note, the Bartholin's Glands.

-Men are almost exclusively visual and don't need much to fire these glands and coincidentally most deprived women don't either.
-However, the majority of women especially "Alpha Females" in long term relationships need a multitude of inspiring stimulation both mental and physical.
+Men are almost exclusively visual and don't require as much stimulation to fire these glands.
+However, the majority of women especially "Alpha Females" in long-term relationships need a multitude of inspiring stimulation both mental and physical.